sonniebailey/sonniebailey.github.io/about-content.md

 * It's important that we are simpatico and on the same wavelength in order for you to get the appropriate level of value out of this service.
 We should speak at least once before the full engagement, to make sure that this is the case.
 If we're not a "fit", that's absolutely fine!
 That doesn't represent any judgement on me or you.

-## Thanks for reading!

-If you have more questions, or want to go ahead, call me on 021 0269 2213 or email me at sonnie@fairhavenwealth.co.nz!